-Camera Mounting ✓ 1 Camera Position: Camera is mounted 8 to 20 feet above the ground and tilts downward at an angle between 15° and 45°.
-The detection range varies according to your camera's focal length (see page 5).
+Camera Mounting ✓ 1 Camera Position: Camera is mounted 8 to 20 feet above the ground or at least 6 feet above the tallest object you wish to detect.
+Tilt camera downward at an angle between 15° and 45°.
+The detection range varies according to your camera's focal length (see page 7).
 2 Target Direction of Motion: People and vehicles (i.e., "targets") mostly travel from left-to-right or right-to-left across the camera view, not directly toward or away from the camera.
 Targets should remain in full view in the camera view for at least the amount of time specified in the event configuration's duration setting.
 3 Image Sharpness: Camera provides a sharp image.
 For example, do not point the camera through a window pane or screen, and avoid conditions that would cause the camera lens to fog up or accumulate water droplets.
 4 Vertical Orientation: Objects in the camera view appear upright (i.e., the camera body is not rotated clockwise or counter-clockwise).
 5 Secure Mounting: Camera is securely mounted.
 Illumination ✓ 6 Adequate, Even Lighting: Lighting is constant and sufficient to read a newspaper in the part of the camera view where targets appear.
 Cabling ✓ 7 Cable Length: For cable run lengths over 300 feet, it is recommended you use a video amplifier or equalizing amplifier.

 8 Cabling Issues and Effects: Confirm that in live video there is no video split or horizontal bar caused by cable damage, crimping, or extreme length.
 Things to Avoid ✓ 9 Physical Obstructions and Distractions: Avoid physical obstructions and sources of constant motion (e.g., moving doors, flags waving in the wind, etc.).
 10 Reflections, Glare, and other Extreme Lighting : Avoid reflective surfaces (e.g., mirrors, window panes, water, or polished floors) or bright lights.
+Also avoid headlights approaching the camera head on as it is best for these objects to go side to side in the scene.